 This command directs the simulator to load the network topology given in the file "filename".
-In response, the name of topology file is assigned to the topologyFile member of Simulator instance and read_Topology method is invoked.
+In response, the name of topology file is assigned to the topologyFile member of the Simulator instance and read\Topology method is invoked.
 This method reads the file line by line and identifies different parameters from the file.
-The members, routers, links and networks are initiated and then descriptions of individual routers, links or networks are assigned to the relevant instances after parsing using set_Routers or set_Links or set_Networks and values are assigned to routers, links and networks elements by calling set methods of these classes.
+The class members such as routers, links and networks are initiated, then descriptions of individual routers, links or networks are assigned to the relevant instances after parsing (using set\Routers or set\Links or set\Networks) and values are assigned to routers, links and networks elements by calling set methods of these classes.